Understanding benefits words

-Local Housing Allowance (LHA): a figure based on rents in each postcode area (known as BRMAs - Broad Rental Market Areas) and the number of bedrooms a household needs, and used to work out the maximum eligible rent used in a Housing Benefit calculation for private tenants.
+Local Housing Allowance (LHA): a figure based on rents in each postcode area (known as BRMAs - Broad Rental Market Areas) and the number of bedrooms a household needs - used to work out the maximum eligible rent used in a Housing Benefit calculation for private tenants.

 Non-dependants: other adults, aged 18 years and over who live in your home and are not your partner or a lodger – see other adults

 Relevant capital cut off: the maximum capital you can have and still be able to claim Housing Benefit or Council Tax Support.

-Rent restrictions: limits to the amount of your contractual rent we can use to calculate housing benefit.
+Rent restrictions: limits to the amount of your contractual rent we can use in the calculation of your Housing Benefit.
 These are applied if you fall under either Local Housing Allowance (private tenants), or under-occupancy rules (social tenants)

 RFWs – rent free weeks: any weeks in the year you don’t pay rent for.

 Working age or Pension Credit age: many of the rules about benefits are different for people of working age and people of Pension Credit age.
 The age at which you can get Pension Credit depends when you were born.
 You can find out what age applies to you using the gov.uk state pension calculator.